 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

-I do not have a publication date for the dance and not know whether it is under copyright or not.
+The dance itself is out of copyright, and is in the public domain.
 The interpretation is copyright © 1968 by Bernard Bentley.
 My visualization of this dance is copyright © 2020 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 This website is copyright © 2021,2022 by George W. Williams V